neondatabase/website/content/docs/guides/read-replica-prisma.md

 </CodeTabs>

-## Obtain the connection details for your read replica
+## Retrieve the connection string for your read replica

 Connecting to a read replica is the same as connecting to any branch in a Neon project, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
-The following steps describe how to obtain the connection string (URL) for a read replica from the Neon Console.
+The following steps describe how to retrieve the connection string (the URL) for a read replica from the Neon Console.

 1. On the Neon **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 1. Under **Compute**, select your **Read-only** compute endpoint.